TimGrt/community-call-exercises/2023-04-11-exercise-facts-and-filter-plugin/README.md

         msg: "{{ host_list | filter1 | filter2 }}"
 ```

-Adjust the sixth task, the result should look like this:
+The result should look like this:

 ```bash
 TASK [Sort hosts with custom filter plugin and output result] *************************************